oakserver/oak/README.md

   passed, oak will manage the keys via `KeyStack` which allows easy key rotation without requiring re-signing of data values.

+- `.proxy`

+  This defaults to `false`, but can be set via the `Application` constructor options.
+This is intended to indicate the application is behind a proxy and will use `X-Forwarded-Proto`, `X-Forwarded-Host`, and `X-Forwarded-For` when processing the request, which should provide more accurate information about the request.

 - `.state`

   A record of application state, which can be strongly typed by specifying a